Glossary

 • Time-of-Use Rates A pricing structure where electricity prices vary by time period, usually charging more during peak demand and less during off-peak periods.

-• Trade Ally An installer approved by Duke Energy to perform work that qualifies for rebate programs like PowerPair and the Charger Prep Credit.
+• Trade Ally An installer registered with Duke Energy for specific programs like PowerPair or the Charger Prep Credit.
+Trade Ally status is necessary for some incentives, but it does not guarantee program capacity.

 V